rahdeensigari/simple-qdd/JOURNAL.md

 $KV=RPM/(V*\sqrt{3})$

+I'm multiplying the voltage by $\sqrt{3}$ because the motor is currently coiled in delta configuration.
 Normally you would use something like a lathe or a drill for this, but I don't have access to anything like that so I'm just going to use the motor from my old actuator.
 I had this old test mount laying around that I'll use:

 <img width="3072" height="4080" alt="image" src="https://github.com/user-attachments/assets/27411fe2-7060-4c9f-a6ee-2c38d289468d" />